-Ideally bentonite clay should be taken with empty stomach, before going to bed or first thing in the morning.
+Ideally, bentonite clay should be taken with an empty stomach, before going to bed or first thing in the morning.
 It is recommended to drink plenty of water during the period you are taking bentonite clay.

 Externally on the skin: mix it with water and apply on irritated skin.
 Wait until it dries and then wash it off.
 It is particularly helpful for psoriasis, eczema and chicken px.

 What are the side effects of Bentonite Clay for psoriasis sufferers

 The main side effects of Bentonite Clay is constipation.
 Therefore it is essential to drink plenty of water to increase the movement of bentonite through your intestines and bowels.
 It is also recommended to add fiber to your diet and that is where psyllium husk comes into play as will be explained in a moment.

 You might also experience the following side-effects, if you do please stop the treatment and seek medical advice: